rahulakrish/water_pump_classifier/README.md

 # phase3_project

 ## Description
-  To build a model to that can predict the condition of a waterpump based on certain input parameters
+  To help the Goverment of Tanzania monitor the condition of installed waterpumps across the country.Given a set of parameters, the model should be able to     predict the status of a waterpump.
+Status can be as classified as:

+1. Functional
+2. Functional needs repair
+3. Non functional

 ## Dataset
   Dataset sourced from https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/